Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: SGWB anisotropies

-In the case of the $k$-independent Bogoliubov coefficients,\footnote{In the scale-invariant case, the contribution which is proportional to $\hat n\cdot \hat q$ in the scalar-tensor-tensor bispectrum is zero in the squeezed limit.} we have
+In the case of the $k$-independent Bogoliubov coefficients,\footnote{In the scale-invariant case, the contribution which is proportional to $\hat n\cdot \hat q$ in the STT bispectrum is zero in the squeezed limit.} we have

 Then, $f^{ss}_{{\rm NL},0}(k)$ reads

 Since the above $f^{ss}_{{\rm NL},0}(k)$ is independent of $q$, calculations of the correlation functions can be similarly performed as in the previous case with peaked power spectrum, and $C_\ell^{\rm GW}$ and $C_\ell^{\rm GW-T}$ are given by Eqs.~\eqref{eq: ClGW} and~\eqref{eq: ClGWT}, respectively.